ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: ris_method

-    Specifies the algorithm for random-interleaved sampling, which is used if the sample rate exceeds the  value of NISCOPE_ATTR_MAX_REAL_TIME_SAMPLING_RATE.
+    Specifies the algorithm for random-interleaved sampling, which is used if the sample rate exceeds the  value of :py:data:`niscope.Session.max_real_time_sampling_rate`.

     The following table lists the characteristics of this property.